First-generation college students in the United States: Social capital

 Rice et al., in an article in the journal Counseling Psychology Quarterly, conducted qualitative interviews with 14 first-generation college students to better understand the social class worldview and identity of first-generation college students from the students' own perspectives.
 When attempting to label their own social class, terms of social and cultural capital were more relevant than formal indicators of social class such as income, education, and occupation.
 According to Stephens et al., first-generation college students' tendency to have different social capital than those they are surrounded by in the college environment makes it difficult for them to feel comfortable at college.
 For example, first-generation college students may not have relationships with college graduates, or they may lack a sense of belonging among their classmates.
 In addition some African American students have shown to be reluctant to seek help from school counselors, and instead seek spiritual guidance.
 Some of the interviewees found that shared life experiences allowed them to bond with and feel comfortable around each other despite social class differences.
 Studies show that the strongest predictors for college attendance and completion are academic preparation, social support, access to information, parental involvement and knowledge about college, and financial aid.
 Another form of social support is the prevalence of strong social networks that support a student's academic and emotional development.
 Federally funded programs such as Upward Bound, Talent Search, Gear Up, and non-profit organizations such as AVID have been implemented at the secondary level to prepare first-generation students for college through academic counseling, college field trips, study skill development, and support from college graduates.

+Information and academic decision-making

+Research in economics has examined differences in information about the college environment as a possible contributor to differences in academic outcomes by parental education.
+Using panel surveys of students' expectations together with transcript records from Arizona State University, Aucejo, French, Ugalde Araya, and Zafar found that first-generation students entered college with less information and greater uncertainty about the higher-education environment than continuing-generation students, even after accounting for observable demographic characteristics and measures of college preparation.

+The study also found differences in how students responded to early academic setbacks.
+Following poor grades in introductory courses, first-generation students were more likely to leave college and less likely to switch fields of study than observationally similar continuing-generation students.
+The researchers further studied a targeted first-year program and found that it reduced informational barriers, increased retention, and encouraged earlier changes of major among academically marginal students.

+Economists have also tested whether exposure to academically stronger peers improves first-generation students' outcomes.
+Kofoed and Jones used the assignment of roommates at the United States Military Academy and found no statistically significant improvement in first-semester mathematics or English grades when first-generation students were assigned roommates with higher SAT scores.
+Their estimates allowed them to rule out effects larger than approximately 0.05 to 0.07 standard deviations in course grades.